gordonje/missourian_analytics/README.md

 Set up
 ------

-We needed to put all relevant data that was potentially interesting to us in a single database so that it would be easier to run queries and statistical procedures.
+We needed to put all relevant and potential interesting data that was potentially in a single database so that it would be easier to run queries and statistical procedures.

 In terms of database managers, my current preference is for [PostgreSQL](http://www.postgresql.org/).
 If you prefer [MySQL](http://www.mysql.com/), that's fine.
 I'm not going argue with you (though, you won't have trouble finding folks who will).
-The sql scripts in this repo do use some syntax and functions that are Postgres-specific, so if you're trying to follow along with MySQL, you'll have to account for the differences yourself.
+Note, though, that the sql scripts in this repo do use some syntax and functions that are Postgres-specific, so if you're trying to follow along with MySQL, you'll have to account for the differences yourself.

-But really though: This is a speculative research project focused on a small city paper conducted by a bunch novices.
+But really though: This is a speculative research project focused on a small city paper conducted by a bunch of novices.
 For a class.
 I'm not anticipating a lot of followers.

 Anyway, if you're on a Mac, I recommend installing Postgres via [Homebrew](http://brew.sh/).
 If you don't already have Homebrew, don't worry.
 It's free and easy to install.
 Note that this process will also require installing command line tools for Xcode.
 Just follow the instructions.